Revisiting Extremal Couplings in AdS/CFT: Summary and Discussion

 with $\tilde c$ defined in \eqref{eq:defn-ctilde}.
 Here ${\cal O}_i$ is the operator dual to the scalar field $\Phi_i$ and, in the jargon of AdS/CFT, single-trace, whereas ${\cal O}_{1+2}\equiv \;:\!{\cal O}_1 {\cal O}_2\!:$ is a composite (double-trace) operator.
 The resulting three-point functions we obtained in this new basis are

 where we have

 and $\tilde\gamma$ depends on $\lambda_{\rm ext}$ which is given in \eqref{Gen-Anom}.
 This expression should be understood as perturbative in $\lambda_{\rm ext}$, and here we have just computed the leading order term.
 Our conclusion is that extremality is an artifact of the free theory when a bulk coupling is turned on, that is, extremality is fragile from a bottom-up approach to AdS/CFT.
-Analogous conclusions are reached for the super-extremal and shadow-extremal couplings as we have shown in Sec.\,\ref{sec:peculiar}.
+Analogous analyses were made for the super-extremal coupling in Sec.\,\ref{sec:super-extremal}, and they are immediate extensions of the extremal ones.

+We have found some obstructions in framing the shadow-extremal interaction in the same fashion as we did in Sec.\,\ref{AdSd+1}.
+At this point, the only consistent interpretation is that the shadow-extremal interaction is breaking conformal invariance, along the line of the analysis in \cite{Aharony:2015afa}.
+If we could perform an alternative quantization procedure on ${\cal O}_{\pm}$, it might be possible to retain a CFT interpretation that would mirror the extremal case.
+This claim can only be tested upon providing a more complete holographic prescription on how to consider alternative quantization of operators that are a mixture of single- and multi-trace operators.

-It is worth comparing this result with the cases where extremal correlators are persistent in the CFT.
-In this case we would expect.
+It is worth comparing the extremal interactions in AdS with the cases where extremal correlators are persistent in the CFT.
+In this case, we would expect

 with $c_{\rm ext}$ the appropriate OPE coefficient for this extremal correlator.
 For a CFT with a large-$N$ limit, where the leading order contribution to correlators are Wick contractions, we can consider the redefinition